rloustaunau13/kafkaToHbaseConnector/README.md

 # kafkaToHbaseConnector

-Used Kafka conenct to transfer processed json data to Hbase.
+Used Kafka connect to transfer processed json data to Hbase.